dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 In this section, we describe techniques to apply in the case when verification is slower than expected, does not terminate, or times out.

+Additional detail is available in the [proof optimization guide](../ProofOptimization/ProofOptimization).

 #### 13.6.2.1. `assume false;` {#sec-assume-false}

 Assuming `false` is an empirical way to short-circuit the verifier and usually stop verification at a given point,[^explainer-assume-false] and since the final compilation steps do not accept this command, it is safe to use it during development.